andybalham/blog-source-code/blog-posts/designing-cdk-state-machine-builder-part-3.md

     at StateMachineBuilder.getStepChain (src\constructs\StateMachineBuilder-v2.ts:180:26)
 ```

-TODO: The solution was to look at the CDK version:
+This had me stumped for a bit.
+The solution came from looking at the CDK version.

 ```TypeScript
 const definition = sfn.Chain.start(